 5 Step-by-Step Instructions on How to Get Started Addressing Burnout in the Workplace

-4. Implement the Plan: Put your plan into action.
-This could involve changes in policy, introducing wellness programs, or providing training for managers.
+- Implement the Plan: Put your plan into action.
+This could involve changing policy, introducing wellness programs, or providing manager training.

 Conclusion

-Burnout is a serious issue that can have significant impacts on individuals and organizations.
+Burnout is a serious issue that can significantly impact individuals and organizations.

-By understanding its causes and symptoms, and by implementing effective strategies to prevent and address it, workplaces can create healthier, more productive environments for their employees.
+By understanding its causes and symptoms and implementing effective strategies to prevent and address it, workplaces can create healthier, more productive environments for their employees.